gares/coq-elpi-derive-mathcomp/README.md

 This file was generated from `meta.yml`, please do not edit manually.
 Follow the instructions on https://github.com/coq-community/templates to regenerate.
 --->
-# Coq-Elpi's deride for MathComp
+# Coq-Elpi's derive for MathComp

 [![Docker CI][docker-action-shield]][docker-action-link]